2022 Chornobaivka attacks: Spring attacks (27 March–29 May)

 On 27 March, the eleventh Ukrainian attack on Russians at Chornobaivka was reported by Arestovych.
 On 28 March, Arestovych announced that a twelfth Ukrainian attack on the Chornobaivka airport had occurred.
 On this day as well, Russia reported it had shot down one drone and five missiles of Ukraine at Chornobaivka.
 The thirteenth Ukrainian attack on Chornobaivka was on 1 April, as Arestovych reported.
 Kim also commented on the event, wishing Russian forces a happy April Fools' Day.
 On the same day, Russian soldiers were attacked again at Chornobaivka for the fourteenth time.
 Arestovych stated that, with the thirteenth and fourteenth attacks, the Ukrainian Armed Forces had managed to destroy an entire battalion of Russian forces in the town.
+On 6 April, Ukraine's 28th Mechanized Brigade announced it had participated in the strikes against Russian positions in Chornobaivka three times up until that point, using Uragan multiple rocket launchers.

 On 14 April, Arestovych reported that the fifteenth attack on Chornobaivka by the Ukrainian army had taken place, destroying ammunition depots of Russia's 22nd Army Corps.
 Arestovych later claimed that, on 17 April at night, the Ukrainian forces had again destroyed Russian military equipment stored in Chornobaivka's airport.
 He briefly announced on 24 April that the seventeenth Ukrainian strike on Russians in the town had occurred.
 Arestovych said that on 2 May, the Ukrainian army destroyed another Russian ammunition depot following another attack.
 It was carried out with mortars by soldiers of Ukraine's 30th Mechanized Brigade.
 The brigade said the strikes came from mortars recently added to its unit and that "uninvited guests" would now have less ammunition to bombard Ukrainian territory.
 On 13 May, there was a major campaign of 25 shellings against Russian positions at Chornobaivka.
 For three hours, attacks were carried out against Russian equipment depots as well as artillery and missile weapons and ammunition.

 Arestovych announced the twentieth incident at Chornobaivka on 15 May.
 He said that the attack started at 12:00 and that it was still ongoing at the time of his report.
 The Operational Command South later said on its Facebook page that the attack had resulted in the death of 75 soldiers of the Russian army and in the destruction of almost 20 units of its military equipment.
 An ammunition depot and two maintenance workshops were also destroyed.
 The next day, on 16 May, the General Staff of the Ukrainian Armed Forces announced a new attack on Russian forces in Chornobaivka, which caused them losses in equipment and manpower.
 On 29 May, Arestovych announced a twenty-second incident in Chornobaivka.
 He said that Ukrainian forces fired on a Russian ammunition depot and that the attack lasted at least for an hour.